Collaboration in German-occupied Poland: Hubert Jura

-Gestapo agent Hubert Jura vel Herbert Jung, known also by the nickname "Tom", was of mixed German and Polish ancestry.
+Gestapo agent Hubert Jura Herbert Jung, known also by the nickname "Tom", was of mixed German and Polish ancestry.
 With his friends, Jura formed a group called Tom's Organization after being expelled from the Home Army due to criminal activity and, with German support, strove to take revenge.
 They managed to insert themselves into the National Armed Forces, with Jura commanding a group of soldiers.
 In 1944, after the fall of the Warsaw Uprising, members of the Tom Organization came to Częstochowa.
 "Tom" received a villa from the Germans at Jasnogórska Street, which became the headquarter of the group for a few months.
 Later in 1944, a group of soldiers of the National Armed Forces commanded by Jura attacked the village of Petrykozy.
 According to the report from March 9, two Jews hiding there were murdered.
 After the war, most of the organization's members fled and Jura as well as his former associate, Gestapo member Paul Fuchs operated for the US intelligence network created to work in the newly established countries controlled by the Soviet Union.
 Later, Jura moved to Venezuela, and in 1993 to Argentina.